MikiWolfe/Portfolio/README.md

 # Portfolio
 Updated portfolio

--Updates to my portfolio using CSS flex-box and a touch of JavaScript.
+-Updates to my portfolio using CSS flex-box.
 Added a profile picture and all of my links are linked to their respective websites.
 -Used flex-box to make everything responsive and works well on mobile.
 In fact this was built with mobile first approach.

 ## Link to deployed site